 The classic French terry sweatshirts from Arket are manufactured from a midweight 340gm cotton with ribbed trimmings.
 Available in five different colours the looped interior enables it to remain soft and airy.

 A robust and heavyweight 480g loopback jersey cotton.
-Good Measure manufacture in the UK with items produced on a limited run.
+Good Measure is manufactured in the UK with items produced on a limited run.
 This traditional fit sweatshirt has double thickness rib inserts and has been strengthened internally on the shoulders to last longer.

-Part of the brand’s foundation pieces collection, Uniform it comes with a 365-day guarantee.
+As part of the brand's foundation pieces collection, Uniform, it comes with a 365-day guarantee.
 To stand up to their claims of unrivalled durability, Everlane worked with a fabric expert to produce this deluxe French terry sweatshirt.

 Sustainably made in the UK, Community Clothing was founded by Patrick Grant of Savile Row tailors Norton & Sons.
 The sweatshirts they sell are 470g premium thickness in 100% loopback cotton and are definitely built to last.